Plastic straws: Which companies are banning them?

 The company says it's seen "a considerable reduction in plastic straw usage" since making the move and says reaction from customers has been positive.

-All JD Wetherspoon pubs, and there are nearly 900 of them around the country, stopped using plastic straws at the beginning of the year.
+All JD Wetherspoon pubs, and there are nearly 900 of them around the country, stopped using plastic straws at the beginning of 2018.

 A spokesperson told Newsbeat "the company was previously using 70 million plastic straws a year" and staff were automatically putting them into drinks.